Wonder and Curiosity Lead the Way in Classical Education

 Let me ask you, what are you doing in your homeschool that truly interests you and your children?

-This year Tonia, Chelli, and I are working our way through Dr. Christopher Perrin’s Eight Essential Principles of Classical Education.
-Over the last couple months we’ve discussed Festina Lente, Multum non Multa, Repetitio Mater Memoria, and Embodied Learning.
-In August we’re discussed the principle of songs, chants, and jingles.
-This month we’ve reached Wonder and Curiosity!
+This year I’m working through Dr. Christopher Perrin’s Eight Essential Principles of Classical Education.
+So far, I’ve discussed Festina Lente, Multum non Multa, Repetitio Mater Memoria, and Embodied Learning.
+In August I discussed the principle of songs, chants, and jingles.
+And this month is about Wonder and Curiosity!

 Subjects You Find Fascinating

 Nothing is worse than a homeschool which is depressingly boring.
 You sit down, work through the material, and rejoice as you close the books.
 It’s uninspiring.
 It destroys curiosity and wonder.

 Instead, make certain you have several subjects you find fascinating.
 Make time to include these subjects in your week.
 Exclaim about the beauty of mathematical geometry, share the joys of a well-written song, or tell stories about people long ago.

 A passionate teacher inspires curiosity and wonder about the world.

 This year my kids and I are memorizing the American presidents as we work through American history.
 Let’s say my 8th grader in particular did a fair amount of groaning until I found the Animaniacs President Song.
 It’s lively, silly, and perfect to inspire my son’s curiosity.

 The point I’m trying to make is that while drilling and memorization needs to be done, it doesn’t have to be done in a mind-numbing manner.